-Adolescence is a time all children go through and it involves emotional and physical changes.
-It is the process that takes you through to adulthood and it lasts many years.
+Adolescence is a time all young people go through and it involves emotional and physical changes.
+It is the process that takes you through to adulthood and it lasts several years.
 Many teenagers experience being moody, angry and engaging in risky activities.
 This is due to the hormonal changes that drive the physical development of your body.
 The physical aspect of adolescence is called puberty.

 The following changes happen to both boys and girls during adolescence:

 - Emotional changes.